white-lab/protocols/protocols/mass_tag_labeling.md

     * Used for 8-plex iTRAQ.

 * 500 mM TE AB (iTRAQ Dissolution Buffer)
+    * Can be made from 1:1 1 M TEAB (located in liquid chemicals shelf) and MilliQ water.

 * 25% Acetonitrile, 0.1% Acetic Acid

+* Anhydrous MeCN
+    * Located in flammables cabinet under wet lab hood.

 ## Steps

 1. Spin down lyophilized samples.
 2. Resuspend 400 μg dry aliquots in 70 μL Ethanol and 30 μL 500 mM TE AB.
     * Samples may be light pink at this stage.
-3. Vortex and spin down at 10,000 rpm for 1 minute..
+3. Vortex and spin down at 13,400 rpm for 1 minute..
 4. Equilibrate TMT at room temperature for 3 minutes.
 5. Resuspend TMT in 30 μL anhydrous MeCN.
-6. Vortex and spin down at 10,000 rpm for 1 minute.
+6. Vortex and spin down at 13,400 rpm for 1 minute.
 7. Add TMT reagent to peptides.
-8. Vortex and spin down at 10,000 rpm for 1 minute.
+8. Vortex and spin down at 13,400 rpm for 1 minute.
 9. Incubate for 1 hour at room temperature.
     * Incubate 8-plex iTRAQ samples for 2 hours
 10. Speed-vac samples for 15 - 30 minutes.